lmackenzie94/react-hooks-reference/README.md

 // [count] tells React to skip applying the effect if the value of 'count' hasn't changed between re-renders.
 ```

-> The dependency array should contain any values (data, variables, etc) defined within your component that are used inside the useEffect.
-However, the "setter" function returned from useState ('setCount' from the example above) can always be omitted as React ensures it won't change.
+> The dependency array should contain any values (data, variables, etc) defined within your component that are used inside the <code>useEffect</code>.
+However, the "setter" function returned from <code>useState</code> ('setCount' from the example above) can always be omitted as React ensures it won't change.

 **CLEANUP EXAMPLE:**
 - important to prevent memory leaks.